apache/spark/docs/streaming-programming-guide.md

 ***************************************************************************************************

 # Fault-tolerance Semantics
-In this section, we are going to discuss the behavior of Spark Streaming application in the event of a node failure.
+In this section, we will discuss the behavior of Spark Streaming application in the event of a node failure.
 To understand this, let us remember the basic fault-tolerance semantics of Spark's RDDs.